How Will Lexington’s Economy Grow Over the Next Two Years?

 Occupational Tax Forecast

-Dr. Michael W. Clark of the University of Kentucky’s Center for Business and Economic Research will provide an overview of revenue growth trends and projections for the two primary taxes LFUCG collects related to employment - the Payroll Withholdings Tax that comes straight from Lexington employees’ paychecks, and the Net Profits Tax which comes from profits and operational license fees from Lexington businesses.
+Dr. Michael W. Clark of the University of Kentucky’s Center for Business and Economic Research provided an overview of revenue growth trends and projections for the two primary taxes LFUCG collects related to employment - the Payroll Withholdings Tax that comes straight from Lexington employees’ paychecks, and the Net Profits Tax which comes from profits and operational license fees from Lexington businesses.

 Overall, Lexington is expected to continue its economic growth over the next Fiscal Year.
 However, that growth will slow down compared to the rapid growth seen in Fiscal Years 2022 (FY22) and 2023.